Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Introduction

 \section{Introduction}

 The discovery of Higgs boson at LHC~\cite{Aad:2012tfa,Chatrchyan:2012ufa} marked a new era for particle physics.
 Although all experimental results so far agree with the standard model (SM), the origin of electroweak symmetry breaking (EWSB) still remains a mystery and deserves more detailed studies~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu,Agrawal:2019bpm,DiMicco:2019ngk}.
-Meanwhile the absence of BSM signal also makes precise measurements of Higgs properties significantly important.
-Especially, in order to determine the shape of Higgs potential, the measurement of Higgs self-couplings is a critical task.
+Meanwhile the absence of BSM signal also makes precise measurements of Higgs properties more important than ever.
+Especially, in order to determine the shape of the Higgs potential, the measurement of Higgs self-couplings becomes critical.

 The most straightforward approach to measure Higgs couplings is through direct productions of Higgs boson(s).
 As the most notable example, the main channel to measure trilinear Higgs self-couplings at the LHC is the di-Higgs production through gluon-gluon fusion, see e.g. \cite{Sirunyan:2020xok,ATLAS:2021jki,Lu:2015jza,Adhikary:2017jtu,Goncalves:2018qas,Chang:2018uwu,Cepeda:2019klc,Cheung:2020xij} and references therein.
-However, processes related to longitudinal vector bosons are also important to explore Higgs couplings~\cite{Henning:2018kys,Maltoni:2019aot}.
+However, processes related to longitudinal vector bosons can also be used for the measurement of Higgs couplings ~\cite{Henning:2018kys,Maltoni:2019aot}.
 The underlying reason is as following: according to Goldstone equivalence theorem (GET)~\cite{Cornwall:1974km,Chanowitz:1985hj,Gounaris:1986cr}, scattering amplitudes of longitudinal vector bosons can be approximately evaluated by amplitudes of the corresponding Goldstone bosons i.e. $V_L\sim \phi$.
-Moreover, since Goldstone bosons and the Higgs boson form a $SU(2)$ doublet in the SM, as well as in the Standard Model effective field theory (SMEFT)~\cite{Weinberg:1979sa,Buchmuller:1985jz,Leung:1984ni}, couplings of Goldstone bosons are related to Higgs couplings through the same parameters.
-Therefore, it provides an alternative approach to measure Higgs couplings.
+Moreover, since Goldstone bosons and the Higgs boson form a $SU(2)$ doublet in the SM, as well as in the Standard Model effective field theory (SMEFT)~\cite{Weinberg:1979sa,Buchmuller:1985jz,Leung:1984ni}, couplings of the Goldstone bosons are related to Higgs couplings through the same parameters.
+Therefore, processes involving longitudinal vector bosons provide an alternative approach to measure Higgs couplings.